 Game Drives in Tarangire

 (June – October)

-Tarangire National Park is best known for its many gigantic baobab trees and its large herds of elephants; it is a home to approximately 2,500 individuals and large herds are regularly viewed.
+Tarangire National Park is best known for its many gigantic baobab trees and its large herds of elephants; it is home to approximately 2,500 individuals and large herds are regularly viewed.
 The best time to visit the park is towards the end of the dry season when animals from the surrounding areas concentrate in large numbers near the Tarangire River as this is the only permanent water source in the area.
-Although many visitors are anxious about the rain season, this is also a great time to visit the park because this is when you get to photograph dramatic skies and fabulous sunsets.
+Although many visitors are anxious about the rainy season, this is also a great time to visit the park because this is when you get to photograph dramatic skies and fabulous sunsets.
 Besides, rain showers are usually heavy but short.
 This allows plenty of time to get out and see animals indulging on the green grass.
-Lion are common in the park, so are leopard and spotted hyena in smaller numbers.
-Wild dog sometimes pass through as well.
+Lions are common in the park, and so are leopards and spotted hyenas in smaller numbers.
+Wild dogs sometimes pass through as well.